codeoverflow-org/nodecg-io-docs/docs/samples/ahk.md

 ## Using the AHK sample bundle

-The AHK sample bundle in `samples/ahk` shows how to use the
+The AHK sample bundle in `samples/ahk` shows how to send a command to a HotkeylessAHK server.

 ### Prerequisites